The Greatest of All Time: Plot

 Gandhi returns to SATS to find who is trying to cause a threat to their agency.
 Nazeer's phone has all the information about Jeevan and his gang from Moscow.
 Jeevan's accomplice Sha took the phone from Nazeer in the Metro station when Nazeer dropped it.
 But Sha reveals to Jeevan that the phone went missing.
 It is revealed that Jeevan has been working for Menon all this time and has come to Gandhi's family for a reason.

-It is also revealed that Menon survived the train explosion in 2008 but lost his wife and children in the incident.
+It is also revealed that Menon survived the train explosion in 2008 but lost his family in the incident.
 Seeking revenge, he tracked Gandhi to Bangkok, kidnapped Jeevan, and placed him in a juvenile facility, instilling fear in him.
 He then "rescued" Jeevan by killing the members of the facility, earning his trust and renaming him Sanjay after his deceased son.
 Jeevan, manipulated by Menon, came to believe Gandhi was responsible for the deaths of his family.
 Fueled by this hatred, Jeevan dedicated his life to Menon and his revenge on Gandhi.

 Diamond Babu, a thief, steals Nazeer's phone, containing key evidence.
 Gandhi tries to buy it, but Jeevan intervenes.
 Ajay tries to stop Jeevan but is murdered.
 Abdul and Menon's arrest prompts Jeevan to kidnap Srinidhi, blackmailing Sunil to secure their release.
 Kalyan requests Gandhi to free them.
 Sunil witnessing that Jeevan had slashed Srinidhi's throat requests Kalyan to release them and he does so.
 After they reach the spot Kalyan suffocates her to death prevent her from becoming a key witness, revealing that he had been working with Menon all along.
-Sunil devastated about his daughter’s death swears revenge once he finds out who was the killer.
+Sunil devastated about his daughter's death swears revenge once he finds out who was the killer.
 While tracking down Sha, Gandhi coincidentally finds Jeevan and arrests him.
 During interrogation, he seizes Sunil's gun, seemingly kills him and forces Gandhi to escort him out, allowing Jeevan to escape.
 However, Sunil is revealed to be alive and kills Kalyan.
 Menon kidnaps Anu and reveals a bombing plan, unaware it is Gandhi's ploy.
 Gandhi captures Menon and brings him to the M. A. Chidambaram Stadium to negotiate with Jeevan to prevent the bombing.
 Jeevan plans to detonate multiple bombs at the stadium and frame Gandhi for treason.
 Gandhi, with the help of his brother-in-law Seenu and Jeevitha, prevents the detonation.
 When Jeevan threatens Jeevitha's life, Gandhi kills him.